Are you passionate about creative writing, longing to craft the next great American novel?

 - Tone

-Examples of Rising Action
+Rising Action Examples

 Every work of fiction has rising action, from simple tales to epic fantasy quests.
-Here are two examples from each end of the spectrum.

 Rising Action in Hansel and Gretel